raitechnology/raikv/README.md

 The kernel command line can be changed to set the default hugepagesize to 1G pages.
 This isn't necessary, but it may improve performance.
 The memlock limits should be adjusted according to the KV size.
-If the memory can't be locked, the of mapping physical memory to virtual memory by the kernel can add significant latency when dereferenced for the first time, which may be fine if latency irrelevent.
+If the KV memory can't be locked, the mapping of virtual memory to physical memory by the kernel can add significant latency when dereferenced for the first time, which may be fine if initial latency irrelevent.

 ```console
 $ sudo vi /etc/default/grub